 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

-This command adds the Flathub repository, expanding your access to a myriad of Flatpak applications and paving the way for the installation of the Nextcloud Desktop Client.
+This command adds the Flathub repository, expanding your access to many Flatpak applications and paving the way for installing the Nextcloud Desktop Client.

-Now that the Flathub repository is enabled on your system, you can proceed to install the Nextcloud Desktop Client.
+Now that your system’s Flathub repository is enabled, you can install the Nextcloud Desktop Client.
 The Flatpak package manager simplifies this process, enabling the installation with a single command.

 To install the Nextcloud Desktop Client via Flatpak, use the following command: